sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 to corrupt or stale the value.

 Replacing a variable with a query only makes sense if the redone calculation of the variables will not change the outcome.
-While formatting for example would allways produce the same result, a database query might produce different results each time it is executed (which can be intentional in the same function, but sometimes is not).
+While formatting for example would always produce the same result, a database query might produce different results each time it is executed (which can be intentional in the same function, but sometimes is not).

 #### Replace Function with Command